gregogalante/evnt/README.md

   to_validate_params do
     # check params presence
-    throw 'User should be present' unless params[:user_id] throw 'Product should be present' unless params[:product_id] throw 'Quantity should be present' unless params[:quantity]
+    stop 'User should be present' unless params[:user_id] stop 'Product should be present' unless params[:product_id] stop 'Quantity should be present' unless params[:quantity]

     # check quantity is valid
-    throw 'Quantity should be positive' if params[:quantity] < 1
+    stop 'Quantity should be positive' if params[:quantity] < 1
   end

   to_validate_logic do